Decolonizing Desire and Becoming Sensitive to the Invisible World

 Adult Film Industry

 Award winning adult film director, author, and activist Nenna Joiner is the Owner of Feelmore Adult in Downtown Oakland.
 Nenna has won two Feminist Porn Awards for the films Hella Brown: real sex in the city and Tight Places: a drop of color, which have screened in countless cities across the globe.
 Nenna’s first book, Never Let the Odds Stop You, was published in 2015.
 In 2016, Nenna became a Democratic National Convention (DNC) Delegate and is currently a member of the DNC LGBT Caucus.
-Nenna gained mayoral appointments to the City of Oakland boards Measure Y and Landmarks Preservation as well as to the Loan Administration Commission of Berkeley.
-Nenna was named in Curve Magzine’s 2017 Top 100 Power Issue and in 2017 was awarded with the Small Business Owner Leader Award from East Bay Stonewall Democratic Club.
-In January 2018, Feelmore was honored by Xbiz as ‘Best Retail Boutique’ in the country.
+Nenna gained mayoral appointments to the City of Oakland boards as well as to the Loan Administration Commission of Berkeley.
+Nenna was named in Curve Magazine’s 2017 Top 100 Power Issue and in 2017 was awarded with the Small Business Owner Leader Award from East Bay Stonewall Democratic Club.

 On Tantra, Permaculture,